alicazi/firmware/docs/build.md

 For example

 ```
-make PLATFORM=photon
+make PLATFORM=duo
 ```
-Would build the firmware for the Photon / P0.
+Would build the firmware for the Redbear Duo / Duo.

 To avoid repeatedly specifying the platform on the command line, it can be set as an environment variable.